 The Chromebook is always backed up, our students have unlimited storage space in Google Cloud.
 This is already set up and associated with their School email address.

 Teaching with ChromebooksRead More

-We have been using Chromebooks for over a year now but, importantly, we have all been working with the Google apps suite (which will provide the main part of our learning apps).
+We have been using Chromebooks for a number of years now but, importantly, we have all been working with the Google apps suite (which will provide the main part of our learning apps).
 Teachers’ expertise has been growing throughout this time.
 All students already work with Google Apps and associated cloud storage and our first term of Computing lessons is dedicated to teaching students how to work effectively across all subjects using Google Apps.
 We have teachers with official ‘Google Educator’ certification who can help other teachers they work alongside with.

 Why can’t the school provide these devices for free?Read More

 The school has a limited amount of funding for ICT in school, which primarily pays for the maintenance of our school network.
 The device will belong to the student and be able to be used outside of the school day.
 It is a key element of our strategy that we are as flexible as we can be with the payment arrangements and this will include, for instance, paying by installments over a number of months.

 In our research with other 1:1 schools we have asked if they’d ever experienced a student being robbed on the way to school/home and they all said that this had never happened.
 However, it is sensible to reduce the risk of theft through some common sense measures; students should keep their Chromebook in their bag on the way to and from school, both for road safety and crime prevention reasons.
 This is advisable both if travelling by bus or on foot.
 For a number of years we have also offered lockers to students in school, and this will be the case again in September.
 Chromebooks can be disabled to prevent reselling if lost or stolen.

 Is the battery good enough?
 How will charging work?Read More